 The Silver Slipper from downtown Las Vegas, for instance, is one that is great to see at night.
 The one-hour tour at night includes signs from Fremont Street and the downtown area.
 The tour guide will share with you the history of each of the signs as well as any particular stories associated with the sign.

 The signs that you may have seen in pictures and movies can be seen for real.
 At night, they look extraordinarily pretty, especially the Original Golden Nugget Sign or the Pirate from the Treasure Island sign.
 You will be amazed by their enormous size.

-The cool thing is that the museum has designed a light show called “Brilliant” at night that uses lasers and projectors to shine images and archival footage onto the signs in an area of the outdoor boneyard where the signs don’t light up by themselves.
-In this way, these inoperable signs can come alive and bring “old Vegas” to life.
+The cool thing is that the museum has designed a light show called “Brilliant” at night that uses lasers and projectors to shine images and archival footage onto the signs in a specific outdoor area where the signs don’t light up by themselves.
+In this way, these inoperable signs can come alive and bring “old Vegas neon” to life.
 Admission to this area requires an additional entry fee (see below).